Berkanktk/CyberSecurity/README.md

 **Cryptanalysis** - Attacking cryptography by finding a weakness in the underlying maths
 **Defacing** - The act of modifying a website to display a message or image.
 **Defensive security** - is the process of protecting an organization's network and computer systems by analyzing and securing any potential digital threats.
+**Dynamic SSH Tunneling** - Dynamic port forwarding turns your SSH client into a SOCKS proxy server.
 **Encoding** - NOT a form of encryption, just a form of data representation like base64.
 Immediately reversible.
 **Encryption** - Transforming data into ciphertext, using a cipher.
 **Firewall appliance** - The firewall allows and blocks connections based on a predefined set of rules.
 It restricts what can enter and what can leave a network.
 **Hash collision** -  When 2 different inputs give the same output
 **IDOR** - IDOR stands for Insecure Direct Object Reference and is a type of access control vulnerability.
+**IP Spoofing** - IP spoofing is the creation of Internet Protocol (IP) packets which have a modified source address in order to either hide the identity of the sender, to impersonate another computer system, or both.
 **IPP** - Internet Printing Protocol
 **IaaS** - Infrastructure-as-a-Service
 **Identification and Authentication Failure** - Allowing the attacker to use brute force, or storing the users’ passwords in plain text.